kusor/triton-kbmapi/docs/index.md

 - Token history bucket must be created.
 Tokens should be moved into history once those have been _recovered_.
 - Decide if a token destroyed using `DeleteToken` should also be archived.
 - `token_serial` bucket needs to be created and end-point to access tokens serial should be provided.
-- Decide if `CreateToken` should return the whole token object or just the `recovery_token` created.
-- Anyway, we need to generate a `recovery_token` when we create a new token.
 - SAPI configuration for attestation is not present and none of the associated functionalities implemented.